-Derek Carr Spoils Jon Gruden's Impressive Coaching Debut
+Derek Carr Spoils Jon Gruden's Impressive Coaching Return

 "We called their numbers," Gruden said after the game, per the San Jose Mercury News' Matt Schneidman.
 "We tried."

-The 55-year-old coach is famously tough on his starting quarterback, and Carr described the challenges, or lack thereof, working with his new head coach in July, per the Jim Rome Show:
+The 55-year-old coach is famously tough on his starting quarterback, and Carr described the challenges, or lack thereof, working with his new head coach in July on the Jim Rome Show:

 "We are so similar.
 It's so funny.
 When he was going to be a coach, the No. 1 question was like, 'How are you guys going to get along?'
 And both of us would just sit there and laugh together. ...
 We love football.
 We want to win.
 We love to compete.
 We love to demand from one another.
 I demand from him, he demands from me.
 I'm in his ear every day, 'What do you have for me today?'
 'What are you teaching me today?'
 And he's in there pushing me.
 I can complete in practice—go 30 for 31, we'll spend an hour talking about that one I missed and how it can be the difference in a game.
 And that's exactly how I want it."